The Practical Kitchen

 Instructions

 Making pancake batter follows what's called the muffin method of mixing.
 I know, I know, it's is a pancake.
 But it uses the same mixing method used in muffin recipes, so that's what it's called.
-The "muffin method" of mixing is defined by the use of a liquid fat (melted butter, in this case) and might just be the easiest of the three main mixing methods* you'll encounter in most baking recipes.
+It's also one of the easiest mixing methods.

 <Taylor Swift voice> Are you ready for it?
-When following a recipe that uses this mixing method you:
+When following a recipe that uses the muffin method, you:

 1. Mix your dry ingredients.